The Académie des Sciences virtual bookshop

 NEW 2025!

-Two friends take a walk.
+Two friends are out for a walk.
 One is a philosopher, the other a neurologist.
 They converse for pleasure, walking through fields and woods over four seasons.
-They converse freely, with no manners, trying to understand what's going on inside us as we walk.
+They converse freely, without formality, seeking to understand what's going on inside us as we walk.

 Does walking encourage thinking?
 If so, why?
 Is thinking comparable to walking?
 How does the brain control leg movement, balance and body posture?
 What is the relationship between these three characteristics of the human species: thinking, speaking, walking upright?